31 October 2007

 There is this one thing about me, however, that I'm sure will end up in the prosecuting attorney's body of evidence if anyone ever discovers where I've stashed the severed heads.
 I figure it's bound to come out eventually, so by way of introduction, and in the spirit of the I'm-OK-You're-OK Zeitgeist in which I grew up, I share with you my strangest eccentricity:

 When I moved out of my parent's house, Closet Monster stayed behind, as did Under-the-Bed Monster.
-I believe the two, along with Garage Monster and Woodshed Monster, formed a sort of cartel with a goal of consuming future grandchildren.
+I believe the two, along with Garage Monster and Woodshed Monster, formed a cartel with the goal of consuming future grandchildren.
 Now I live in a house that is 99% monster free (there's one in the attic, but I never go up there so it doesn't matter).
 Still, I find it impossible to fall asleep if my closet doors are open.
 Worse still, this quirk of mine has metastasized to subsume all open closet doors in my house, as well as open bureau drawers and open kitchen cupboards.
-If they no-a shut, I no-a snooze.
+If they no shut, I no snooze.

 Further introspection has led me to implicate Clutter Aversion Syndrome in a number of my other hang-ups.
-Chief among them is the whole soup-can-alignment thing I mentioned in last week's post.
-(But, I've stopped combing the fringe on my throw-rugs.
-It was taking up too much time, so I went out and bought new, fringe-less rugs.
-Clever, no?)
+Chief among them is the whole soup-can-alignment thing.
 I think Clutter Aversion Syndrome is also manifested in my abhorrence for extra spaces left at the end of paragraphs in word-processing documents (those of you in the copy-editing world will, no doubt, empathize).
 And, it's probably also responsible for the eye-twitch I develop when (like) listening to (like) people -- typically, vacuous, gum-snapping, cell-phone addicted, 20-something Paris-Hilton wannabes wearing those ridiculous bug-eye sun glasses -- who (like) litter their speech with (like) the word "like."
 (Ya, know?)
 And while I'm thinking of it, perhaps this also accounts for why I require that the toilet paper always be hung with the business end out in front of the roll, instead of back against the wall.

 We're not talking OCD here.
 I don't check, a million times, that the lights are off before I leave the house.
 I don't count out the same number of Cheerios into my bowl every morning.
 I don't wash my hands until they're raw and bleeding.
 I don't floss every damned day... oh, wait, yes I do.
 We all do, don't we.
 And we never lie to our dentists about it.
 Right?
 (Just nod "yes" and smile.)

 So, this closet door thing is harmless, really.
 Just a minor eccentricity.
-I'm not a wacko.
+I'm not a wack-job.
 I don't need to be medicated.
 You don't need to warn your kids away from me when we meet in the park.
-And my "alleged" stash of severed heads is not from dinner guests who failed to close the kitchen cupboard after getting themselves a glass of water.
+And my "alleged" stash of severed heads is not from dinner guests who failed to close the kitchen cupboard after getting themselves glasses of water.
 Really, it's not.
 (Again, just nod "yes" and smile.
-And maybe back away slowly... with no sudden movements.)
+And maybe back away slowly...
+No sudden movements.)